cnanders/react-flux-speed/README.md

 ### list
 - will use Immutable.List for the store.
 Will support unshift() action to test for fringe case when diff between virtualDOM and realDOM is almost 100%

+### svg
+- moved to randomly placed SVG squares instead of <div>.
+Added drag multi-select functionality

+### svg-move-a
+- added drag capability and a counter to show the number of elements

+## About
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>